*originally posted spring 2017, updated 2019

 OWL Purdue Online Writing Lab is an excellent resource with explanations and specific citation examples.
 Remember, the publishing industry standard is Chicago Manual of Style (CMS).

 The image below is an example of how one might appear in the body of your manuscript.
-Note that it has a name that readers can cross-reference in the back matter of the book and an in-text citation (Pixabay) that will help readers locate it in the resources section.
+Note that the image has a name and source information, so your editor can properly identify it and connect its citation information in the notes section and in the bibliography found in the back matter of the book and an in-text citation (Pixabay, Happy Puppy).

-This is how the citation should* appear in the resources section of your book.
+This is how the citation should* appear in the bibliography.

 The second line should be indented, but my version of WordPress won't allow me to do it (or I lack the knowledge to make it happen).

 Many users upload images onto Pixabay (Wow_Pho being just one), so listing the author or contributor's name (Wow_Pho) would be confusing for anyone trying to find the source.
 It would also look unprofessional in this case since Wow_Pho is obviously a username, not the contributor's real name.
 The goal is clarity, which sometimes requires deviations style (as long as we include all the required information).

 Technically, since this image is in the public domain, free from commercial use, and no attribution is required, I am not required to cite it.
 However, due to widespread disregard for the copyrights of others, whenever I see an image, quote, or other reference that isn’t cited, I assume it’s being used without permission.
 Professionally minded authors and students can demonstrate respect for the work of others and a commitment to our craft by citing every source.